-A day before your Sikh Destination Wedding, we, as your Punjabi Sikh Wedding Priest, hold a mandatory rehearsal meeting with the couple, their parents, significant members of the family and resort planner to go through the timeline wedding day sequence.
+A day before your Sikh Destination Wedding we, your Punjabi Sikh Wedding Priest(s), hold a mandatory rehearsal meeting with the couple, their parents, significant members of the family and resort planner to go through the timeline wedding day sequence.

 Details of the Baraat, Milnee, bridal and groom processionals, along with start and finish times are confirmed.
 Resorts can sometimes be large and expansive, up to a mile long, and coordinating early morning logistics is extremely important.

 The couple is ‘walked’ through the entire wedding protocol, including Matha Tek, Kalgi removal, Ardas, Palla Ceremony, the 4 Lavan, and given assistance on how to manage prolonged sitting.

 Do check out our Sikh Wedding Ceremony Guide FAQ page for answers to questions or concerns you may have regarding your Sikh ceremony.
 Over the decades, countless couples have thanked us for the introduction and rehearsal meeting.
 You can also learn more about our Indian Wedding Priest story and Punjabi Priest services.
 It is our sincerest intention for you to have the most beautiful Sikh Indian Wedding ceremony.

 On the wedding day, before sunrise, as your Sikh Priest Destination Wedding specialist, we arrive at the ceremony space to make sure the decor set up is delivered according to the agreed specs.
 We oversee the respectful transformation of the space into a Gurudwara-type ambiance.
 After the completion of the decor and room setup, as your Punjabi Sikh Wedding Priest, we arrange and set up the Kirtan and Altar/Mandap Stages with the religious materials and also make sure the sound system is set up for a pristine sound for your ceremony.